 Ela, the darkest of the group!

-At PAL, she lives with Tanisha, who arrived in April 2015 and Mahango, who arrived in February 2021.
+At PAL, she lives with Tanisha, who arrived in April 2015 and Mahango, who arrived in February 2021 and Kivala, born in October 2025.
 Today, Ela finds herself in the African plain with other herbivores: white rhinos, Grevy's zebras, Cape moose and nyalas.

 At PAL, she eats fresh branches of different tree species depending on the season (birch, hornbeam, hazelnut, willow ...), alfalfa fodder, pellets for leaf-eating animals (which eat leaves) and vegetables ( celery, endives, leeks and onions).
 She benefits from a vitamin E supplement to ensure her a diet without deficiency.
 The caretakers feed them morning and evening, at a fixed time, and they have a snack during the day.